 Our mission is to build on the power of art to transform lives and communities through creating, teaching, and presenting the arts.

-Nonprofit and donor-supported, Armory Center for the Arts is the region’s leading independent institution for contemporary art exhibitions and community arts education.
-The Armory believes that an understanding and appreciation of the arts is essential for a well-rounded human experience and a healthy civic community.
+Nonprofit and donor-supported, Armory Center for the Arts is a national leader for contemporary art exhibitions and community arts education.
+The Armory believes that an understanding and appreciation of the arts is essential for a well-rounded human experience and a healthy community.

 Contemporary Art Exhibitions